 Features: Strong and corrosion-resistant.

-- Handles high pressure.
+- Handles high water pressure.

-- Long-lasting in outdoor applications.
+- Long lifespan in outdoor settings.

-- Prone to rusting over time.
+- Prone to internal rusting over time.

 - Heavy and labor-intensive to install.